ghdl/ghdl-cosim/doc/vpi/examples/index.rst

 ########

-A very brief description of how to use VPI is that ``vpi_user.h`` provides dozens of functions to scan/navigate the hierarchy of the elaborated hardware design, and it allows to set callbacks for specific events/signals.
+A very brief description of how to use VPI is that ``vpi_user.h`` provides dozens of functions to scan/navigate the hierarchy of the elaborated hardware design, and it allows setting callbacks for specific events/signals.

 ..
 NOTE::
   Since VHDL sources are agnostic to the usage of VPI modules, most of the examples in this section reuse the same VHDL